Skip to content

 Requesting the inverter to produce reactive energy may affect its overload conditions, depending on its nominal power specifications:

-• either the nominal power \(P_{Nom}\) is specified in active power [kW].
-In this case, the production of reactive energy doesn't impact the overload conditions and the active energy produced by the inverter is independent of the requested Power factor.
+• Either the nominal power \(P_{Nom}\) is specified in active power [kW].
+In this case, reactive energy production does not impact overload conditions, and the active energy produced by the inverter is independent of the requested power factor.

-In this second case, one should consider adapting the dimensioning of the DC / AC ratio to mitigate those losses.
-After you defined a requested power factor in the Energy management window, the estimation of the overload losses in the System menu will take into account its effect (denoted "Overload loss, with PF").
+In the second case, you should consider adapting the DC/AC ratio dimensioning to mitigate these losses.
+After defining a requested power factor in the Energy management window, the overload loss estimation in the System menu accounts for this effect (denoted "Overload loss, with PF").

 Modification of the cos(phi)

-Note: Since the version 7.3.3, each inverter operates according to its own \(P_{Nom}\) specification, i.e. either defined as active or apparent.
-The derogation options "Force as apparent/active power" will force all inverters to operate under a single definition, without modifying the .OND file.
-This has been kept here for compatibility with old versions < 7.3.3, and for possible tests, but this is not recommended.
-This should only be used for tests.
+Note: Since version 7.3.3, each inverter operates according to its own \(P_{Nom}\) specification—either active or apparent power.
+The "Force as apparent/active power" options force all inverters to operate under a single definition without modifying the .OND file.
+These have been retained for compatibility with versions < 7.3.3 and for testing, but they are not recommended.
+Use them only for testing.